MeaCulpitt/SignalCast/docs/IM_design.md

 Miners earn TAO by:
 - Identifying verified competitor users and placing content
 - Driving deeper conversions (API signups > demos > downloads > follows > engagement)
-- Discovering new targets, channels, and competitors (discovery bounties)

 Each conversion maps to one miner — no complex multi-miner attribution.